Maps & Guidebooks

 Map | Empire State Trail (ny.gov) includes all 750 miles of trail from NYC to Lake Champlain and east-west from Albany to Buffalo.
 Printed maps are also available; request one here.

 Camping on the Canal interactive map with information about campsites on the Empire State Trail.

-The Cycling the Erie Canal Guidebook from Parks & Trails New York is a comprehensive guide to cycling the Canalway Trail.
-Easy to tuck in a bike bag and take with you.
+The Cycling the Erie Canal Guidebook and cycletheeriecanal.com from Parks & Trails New York are comprehensive guides to cycling the Canalway Trail.
+The guidebook is easy to tuck in a bike bag and take with you.
+Highly recommended!

 Mohawk-Hudson Bike-Hike Trail Map- Excellent map of the Schenectady to Albany portion of the Canalway Trail; free from Friends of the Mohawk-Hudson Bike-Hike Trail.

 Champlain Canalway Trail- Find online maps and information on communities from Waterford to Whitehall.

 The Feeder Canal Alliance offers a map and information about the Glens Falls Feeder Canal Trail.
 This scenic nine mile trail segment from Fort Edward to Glens Falls connects with the Glens Falls bikeway, a paved trail which leads to Lake George.

 Parks & Trails New York- Cycle the Erie Canal

 This annual 8-day supported ride from Buffalo to Albany attracts more than 700 cyclists from around the world and across the US.
 Four-day option also available.
 An outstanding way to experience the canal.
 Highly recommended.

 Offers fully supported bike tours along the Erie Canalway Trail.